• Skip to primary navigation

 If there are any Settlement Funds remaining after all claims are processed, the funds will be distributed based on the Plan of Allocation or to an organization approved by the Court.
 No remaining funds will be returned to the Settling Defendants.

-Unless you timely exclude yourself from the Settlements, you can’t sue or be part of any other lawsuit against the Settling Defendants about the claims in this case.
+Unless you timely exclude yourself from the Settlement, you can’t sue or be part of any other lawsuit against the Settling Defendants about the claims in this case.
 Class Members will be bound by all Court orders and decisions.
-More information about the releases, or claims that you give up, may be found in the Settlement Agreements, available by clicking here.

 Do you have a lawyer in this case?